Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Standard adaptive finite element algorithm

-where the operator $\Pi_h^n$ is the interpolation in $V_h^n(\Omega)$.
-At each time level $t_n$, the adaptive finite element algorithm generates a new mesh $\mathcal{T}_h^n$ along with the corresponding continuous piecewise linear function space $V_h^n$, within which $u_h^n$ serves as an approximation to the exact solution $u(\mathbf{x},t_n)$.
-Here and below, the superscript $n$ indicates the corresponding time level.
+where the operator $\Pi_h^n: V_h^{n-1} \to V_h^n$ denotes the nodal interpolation operator from the previous time level's finite element space onto the current one.
+Note that at each time level $t_n$, the adaptive finite element algorithm generates a sequence of meshes ${\mathcal{T}^{n,0}_h, \mathcal{T}^{n,1}_h, \dots}$ along with their corresponding continuous piecewise linear finite element spaces ${V^{n,0}_h, V^{n,1}_h, \dots}$.
+Hereafter, we do not distinguish between the intermediate meshes generated within the $n$-th time step and denote them collectively by $\mathcal{T}_h^n$, and similarly by $V_h^n$ for the associated finite element spaces.